grokability/jamf2snipe/README.md

 ## Requirements:

-- Python3 is installed on your system with the requests, json, time, and configparser python libs installed.
+- Python3 (3.7 or higher) is installed on your system with the requests, json, time, and configparser python libs installed.
 - Network access to both your JAMF and Snipe-IT environments.
 - A JAMF username and password that has read & write permissions for computer assets, mobile device assets, and users.
   - Computers: Read, Update